apache/parquet-format/README.md

 Each file metadata would be cumulative and include all the row groups written so far.
 Combining this with the strategy used for rc or avro files using sync markers, a reader could recovery partially written files.

+## Separating metadata and column data.
+The format is explicitly designed to separate the metadata from the data.
+This allows splitting columns into multiple files as well as having a single metadata file reference multiple parquet files.

 ## Configurations
 - Row group size: Larger row groups allow for larger column chunks which makes it